 How to Deal with Muscle Soreness and Identify Aches & Pains

 Muscle pain after running is something that most of us experience from time to time.
 It’s completely normal to feel a little stiff or achy when you increase your training intensity, either for the first time or after a long break.
-But how do you know if what you're feeling is just regular muscle soreness – and what can you do to alleviate it?
+But how do you know if what you're feeling is just regular muscle soreness from running – and what can you do to alleviate it?

 As you get better at listening to your body, you’ll learn how it reacts to the workouts you do and what's normal for you.
 For now, let’s break down some of those aches and pains and how to deal with them.